Street Conversation IV

 |Lui, îi and ei, îi||To him, to her|

 |Vouă, vă||To you|

 |Lor, le||To them|

 The verb to like – a plăcea heavily uses what you just learned a second ago.

 Homework: Fill in the blanks for the missing rows (Hint: the word ”place” does not change).

 The main rule you need to know for adjectives is that they change according to gender and number.

-In English you say that you are busy no matter if you are two guys, two girls, one guy one girl or one guy and one girl.
+In English you say that you are strong no matter if you are two guys, two girls, one guy one girl or one guy and one girl.
 In Romanian we have the following forms:

 One guy can say: Sunt puternic.
 (Masculine singular form)

 One girl can say: Sunt puternică.
 (Feminine singular form)